 Sterling is a somewhat small town located in the state of Alaska.
-With a population of 5,782 people and just one neighborhood, Sterling is the 11th largest community in Alaska.
+With a population of 5,918 people and just one neighborhood, Sterling is the tenth largest community in Alaska.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sterling is a town of professionals, service providers and sales and office workers.
-There are especially a lot of people living in Sterling who work in office and administrative support (11.73%), personal care services (8.41%) and sales jobs (8.38%).
+Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sterling is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Sterling who work in management occupations (19.64%), office and administrative support (13.97%), and healthcare (8.91%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sterling has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sterling a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The overall education level of Sterling citizens is substantially higher than the typical US community, as 29.20% of adults in Sterling have at least a bachelor's degree, and the average American community has 21.84%.